AutoJenny/blog/docs/database/README.md

 2. Maintain position ordering
 3. Handle media references
 4. Track content changes

+### Database Operations
+All database operations should be performed using:
+1. Flask CLI commands for common operations
+2. Direct database access for advanced operations
+3. Migration scripts for schema changes

+Note: The web interface for database management has been removed.
+Use the command line tools or direct database access instead.

 See individual model documentation for detailed field descriptions and usage examples.